CiaranAnthony/CiaranAnthony.github.io/_site/README.md

 # Ciaran's page

-Github personal webpage for Ciaran McGeady.
-Here is the [link](http://CiaranAnthony.github.io/) for the webpage.
+Personal webpage for Ciaran McGeady.
+Access it [here](http://CiaranAnthony.github.io/).

-Follow instruction [here](https://jekyllrb.com/) to run Jekyll.
+To run locally follow the instruction's [here](https://jekyllrb.com/).

-To run jekyll server locally, use `jekyll serve`.
+Then, to run use `jekyll serve`.